canonical/ubuntu-server-documentation/docs/explanation/configuring-device-mapper-multipathing.md

 (configuring-device-mapper-multipathing)=
-# Configuring device mapper multipathing
+# Configuration options and overview

 It is recommended that you first read the [device mapper multipathing introduction](introduction-to-device-mapper-multipathing.md) if you are unfamiliar with the concepts and terms.
 For consistency, we refer to device mapper multipathing as **multipath**.